 Amortization of intangible assets is amortization of the value attributable to intangible assets, including customer agreements and relationships, non-compete covenants, existing technologies and trade names, in each case associated with acquisitions completed by us as of the end of each reporting period.
 Intangible assets with a finite life are amortized to income over their useful life.
 The amount of amortization expense in a fiscal period is dependent on our acquisition activities as well as our asset impairment tests.
-Amortization of intangible assets was \$40.2 million, \$33.5 million and \$30.0 million in 2019, 2018 and 2017, respectively.
-The increase in amortization over those three years primarily arose due to amortization expense from the acquisitions of Pixi, Appterra, 4Solutions, Datamyne, ShipRush, PCSTrac, MacroPoint, Aljex, Velocity Mail and PinPoint.
-As at January 31, 2019, the unamortized portion of all intangible assets amounted to \$176.2 million.
+Amortization of intangible assets was \$29.9 million and \$24.4 million in the first three quarters of 2019 and 2018, respectively, and \$10.4 million and \$8.9 million in the third quarter of 2019 and 2018, respectively.
+Amortization expense increased in the first three quarters and third quarter of 2019 as compared to the same periods of 2018 primarily due to amortization expense from the acquisitions of ShipRush, PCSTrac, MacroPoint, Aljex, Velocity Mail and PinPoint.
+As at October 31, 2018, the unamortized portion of all intangible assets amounted to \$185.8 million.

 We test the carrying value of our finite life intangible assets for recoverability when events or changes in circumstances indicate that there may be evidence of impairment.
-We write down intangible assets or asset groups with a finite life to fair value when the related undiscounted cash flows are not expected to allow for recovery of the carrying value.
-Fair value of intangible asset or asset groups is determined by discounting the expected related cash flows.
-No finite life intangible asset or asset group impairment has been identified or recorded for any of the fiscal periods reported.
+We write down intangible assets with a finite life to fair value when the related undiscounted cash flows are not expected to allow for recovery of the carrying value.
+Fair value of intangible assets is determined by discounting the expected related cash flows.
+No finite life intangible asset impairment has been identified or recorded for any of the fiscal periods reported.